dtgay/davidgay.org/_posts/2020-06-17-jwt-auth-rails-6-knock.md

 }
 ```

-Add that as a `Bearer` token to the auth header of further requests, and you
+Add that long string as a `Bearer` token to the auth header of further
-should be all set.
-Without this token, your requests should return a `401
+requests, and you should be all set.
+Without this token, your requests should
-Unauthorized`.
+return a `401 Unauthorized`.

+Now, in your controllers, you can use `current_user` to access the auth'd user.

 ## Troubleshooting